ppy/osu-wiki/news/2021-11-08-performance-points-star-rating-updates.md

 ![](/wiki/shared/news/2021-07-27-performance-points-star-rating-updates/star-rating.jpg)

-Thanks to the efforts of various star rating contributors, we are excited to announce that a new series of difficulty calculation changes will be going live shortly.
+Thanks to the contributions made by a few enterprising developers in the community, we are excited to announce that a new series of difficulty calculation changes will be going live shortly.
 This newspost will go into the what, the who, the when and the how, so read on to find out more!

 If you find yourself scratching your head when reading, consider consulting the [performance points](/wiki/Performance_points) and [star rating](/wiki/Beatmapping/Star_rating) wiki articles to gain a greater understanding of the topics.

 We will be covering only changes made to the **osu!** game mode in this post.

+## The Performance Points Committee

+Based on the feedback from the [last survey we held on scoring and performance](https://assets.ppy.sh/pp-survey-results/viewer.htm?v=1337), we have established a Performance Points Committee to help facilitate faster review and uptake of incoming changes.

+This committee presently consists of [**StanR**](https://osu.ppy.sh/users/7217455), [**emu1337**](https://osu.ppy.sh/users/2185987), [**MBmasher**](https://osu.ppy.sh/users/4498616) and [**Apo11o**](https://osu.ppy.sh/users/9558549).
+All of them are experienced and long-time contributors to the scene, and we are optimistic about where this new approach might take us.

 ## osu! changes